How-to Boost AI Performance in 2026: A Comparison of Fine-Tuning Techniques - TensorFlow vs PyTorch for Optimal Results

 Model Pruning with TensorFlow

-Model pruning is another fine-tuning technique used to reduce the complexity of a model by removing unnecessary connections.
-TensorFlow provides the tf.keras.models.prune_subtrees function for pruning convolutional neural networks (CNNs).
+Model pruning is another fine-tuning technique used to decrease model complexity by eliminating redundant connections.
+TensorFlow offers the tf.keras.models.prune_subtrees function for pruning convolutional neural networks (CNNs).

 Transfer Learning with PyTorch

-In PyTorch, you can use the torchvision.models module to access pre-trained models like VGG16 and ResNet.
+In PyTorch, you can leverage the torchvision.models module to access pre-trained models like VGG16 and ResNet.
 To add custom layers, you can wrap the pre-trained model in a new network.
 Here's an example:

-# Import the necessary modules and load the pre-trained VGG16 model
+# Import necessary modules and load the pre-trained VGG16 model

 import torchvision.models as models